Dr. Martin Luther King’s visit to Cornell College

-There is also need for leadership from the people of good will in the white South.
-I would not have you believe for one minute tonight that there are not white persons of good will in the South.
-I am absolutely convinced that there are hundred and thousands, nay millions of white people of good will in the South, but most of them are silent today because of fear—fear of political, social and economic reprisal.
-God grant that the people of good will will rise up with courage, take over the leadership, and open channels of communication between races, for I think that one of the tragedies of our whole struggle is that the South is still trying to live in monologue, rather than dialogue, and I am convinced that men hate each other because they fear each other.
-They fear each other because that don’t know each other and they don’t know each other because they don’t communicate with each other, and they don’t communicate with each other because they are separated from each other.
-And God grant that something will happen to open channels of communication, that something will happen because men of good will will rise to the level of leadership.
-There is also need for leadership and concern on the part of white people of good will in the North, is this problem is to be solved.
+There is also need for leadership from the people of goodwill in the white South.
+I would not have you believe for one minute tonight that there are not white persons of goodwill in the South.
+I am absolutely convinced that there are hundreds and thousands, nay millions of white people of goodwill in the South, but most of them are silent today because of fear—fear of political, social and economic reprisal.
+God grant that the people of goodwill will rise up with courage, take over the leadership, and open channels of communication between races, for I think that one of the tragedies of our whole struggle is that the South is still trying to live in monologue, rather than dialogue, and I am convinced that men hate each other because they fear each other.
+They fear each other because they don’t know each other and they don’t know each other because they don’t communicate with each other, and they don’t communicate with each other because they are separated from each other.
+And God grant that something will happen to open channels of communication, that something will happen because men of goodwill will rise to the level of leadership.
+There is also need for leadership and concern on the part of white people of goodwill in the North, if this problem is to be solved.
 Genuine liberalism on the question of race.
 And what we too often find in the North is a sort of quasi-liberalism based on the principle of looking objectively at all sides, and it is a liberalism that gets so involved in looking at all sides, that it doesn’t get committed to either side.
 It is a liberalism that is so objectively analytical that it fails to get subjectively committed.
 It is a liberalism that is neither hot nor cold but lukewarm.
-And we must come to see that his problem in the United States is not a sectional problem, but a national problem.
+And we must come to see that this problem in the United States is not a sectional problem, but a national problem.
 No section of our country can boast of clean hands in the area of brotherhood.
-It is one thing for a white person of good will in the North to rise up with righteous indignation when a bus is burned in Anniston, Alabama, with freedom riders, or when a nasty mob assembles around a University of Mississippi, and even goes to the point of killing and injuring people to keep one Negro out of the university, or when a Negro is lynched or churches burned in the South; but that same person of good will must rise up with the same righteous indignation when a Negro in his state or in his city cannot live in a particular neighborhood because of the color of his skin, or cannot join a particular academic society or fraternal order or sorority because of the color of his or her skin, or cannot get a particular job in a particular firm because her happens to be a Negro.
-In other words, a genuine liberalism will see that the problem can exist even in one’s front and back yard, and injustice anywhere is a threat to justice everywhere.
+It is one thing for a white person of goodwill in the North to rise up with righteous indignation when a bus is burned in Anniston, Alabama, with freedom riders, or when a nasty mob assembles around a University of Mississippi, and even goes to the point of killing and injuring people to keep one Negro out of the university, or when a Negro is lynched or churches burned in the South; but that same person of goodwill must rise up with the same righteous indignation when a Negro in his state or in his city cannot live in a particular neighborhood because of the color of his skin, or cannot join a particular academic society or fraternal order or sorority because of the color of his or her skin, or cannot get a particular job in a particular firm because he happens to be a Negro.
+In other words, genuine liberalism will see that the problem can exist even in one’s front and back yard, and injustice anywhere is a threat to justice everywhere.

 Then the Greek language talks about philia, which is another level of love.
 It is a sort of intimate affection between personal friends.
 On this level, you love because you are loved.
 You love those people that you like to be with, to talk with, that you have things in common with.
 In other words, this is friendship.